PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter9/QueueStorage/Azure/README.md

 ## Objectives

--   Describe and configure an Azure Event Grid Topic.
+-  Describe and configure an Azure Queue storage

 ## Prerequisites